jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 **ATTiny Firmware:** The current ATTiny firmware has been tested on the hardware platform successfully!
 There are no known issues with the current software.
 I have used it many times and overall I am quite pleased.
 All 5 bands (40 channels total) have been implemented.

-**Hardware:** The v2.1 boards were just received from FAB and have been populated and tested - they function great.
+**Hardware:** The v2.1 boards are in and have been populated and tested - they function great.
 These were made through OSHPark and can be ordered [here](https://oshpark.com/shared_projects/h9UIDucG) - $12 for 3 copies.
 There are several optional components, which are detailed in a subsequent section.

 ![ZMR250 PCB Front](pictures/zmr250_board_v1_front.png "ZMR250 PCB Front")